-The lands we protect also provide habitat for hundreds of species of animals, plants, and fungi, as well as important microbes in the soil and water.
-The actions and interactions of all of this life and the non-living environment lead to system processes that help filter pollution from water and air, produce fertile soil, sequester carbon, and maintain biodiversity.
-Gorge lands surround the Mianus River and its tributaries, which run directly into the Samuel J. Bargh Reservoir, and the ecosystem processes occurring here thus maintain safe drinking water for over 130,000 people in Greenwich, Stamford, CT; and Rye, Rye Brook, and Port Chester, NY.
+The Mianus River Gorge, Inc. is a private, not-for-profit nature preserve and conservation organization.
+We protect and manage over 1,100 acres of land in the Mianus River Watershed.
+The protected lands provide habitat for hundreds of species of animals, plants, and fungi, as well as important microbes in the soil and water.
+Land in the Mianus River Gorge surrounds the Mianus River and its tributaries, which run directly into the Samuel J. Bargh Reservoir.
+The ecosystem processes occurring here help maintain clean, abundant drinking water for over 130,000 people in Greenwich, Stamford, CT, and Rye, Rye Brook, and Port Chester, NY.

 The Mianus River Gorge as an organization has adopted the philosophy of land management.
-This is the idea that, in the face of numerous negative impacts, it is not enough to simply protect land — one must also conduct management actions to offset negative impacts or improve ecosystem health or function.
-The choices involved with what conservation action we should do and how we should accomplish them are very complex and involved scientific knowledge, personal and cultural values, and multiple spatial and temporal perspectives.
+In the face of numerous negative impacts, it is not enough to simply protect land — one must also conduct management actions to offset negative impacts and endeavor to improve ecosystem health or function.

 Founded in 1953, Mianus River Gorge, Inc. is an independent, not-for-profit organization, whose mission is to preserve, protect and promote appreciation of the natural heritage of the Mianus River watershed through land acquisition and conservation, scientific research and public education throughout the region.
 A 501(c)(3) non-profit conservation and education organization, Mianus River Gorge: